GregaE/reddit-aww/README.md

 # Reddit aww

 React app displaying the newest Reddit posts from the r/aww subreddit.
+Implements infinite scrolling using the Intersection Observer API.

 ## Running the app